 Required Deadline

 On average, the time it takes to create a one-minute 2D or 3D animation is two weeks or more.
 If the customer is satisfied with this period, the price will be adjusted taking into account the above factors.
 If the project is needed earlier, the cost of the product will increase.
 This is due to the involvement of more specialists, the need to work overtime, and increased load on equipment.
+Yet on average, 3D animation would take longer than 2D animation.

 The Last Frame